cambiegroup/flowchem/docs/user-guides/reference/devices/misc/autosampler.md

-# Knauer Auto-Sampler
+# Knauer Autosampler

 Control the Knauer Autosampler AS 6.1L via either Serial or Ethernet communication.
 It enables users to interact with the device by sending and receiving commands, configuring parameters like tray temperature, syringe volume, and controlling the movement of the needle and valves.

 [!IMPORTANT]
-The commands available to control the Auto-Sample is accessible through a properties package software `NDA_knauer_AS`.
-Please contact the manufacture to get more information.
+This software package was created internally, utilizing a proprietary communication framework made available by the manufacturer.

 ## Configuration
 Configuration sample showing all possible parameters: